johnidm/svnspok/README.md

 ##svnspok
 =======

-Is a simple adminstrador SVN based in interface.
+It's a simple administrador SVN based in interface.

 Write in PHP using:
 - TDD